openedx/openedx-aspects/docs/concepts/vector.rst

 ##################################

 Vector is lightweight and ultra-fast tool for building observability pipelines.
-In the aspects project it's used as a Ralph replacement, but can be used as a general purpose log collector.
+In the Aspects project it can optionally be used as a replacement for Ralph to capture xAPI learner statements in the ClickHouse database, and/or as a way to store raw tracking log statements.
+It can be used as a general purpose log collector and forwarder. a general purpose log collector.